MightyX3N/pluvia.site/README.md

 ## Commit Rules:
-1. Have pages setup on your fork to see changes
+1. Have pages setup on your fork so we can see changes